nyu-mlab/iot-inspector-client/README.md

 ### For UI/UX developers:

+[This section is subject to change, as the UI/UX developers will be using nodejs.
+The Python client and nodejs will communicate over a sqlite database.]

 Edit the files within the `ui/default` directory.
 The HTML for the start page must be `ui/default/html/index.html`.
 Feel free to place any other files (e.g.,